syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeView/Selection.md

 ## FullRowSelect

-By default, the selection start from indent level only.
-To select the full row, enable the [FullRowSelect](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeView.iOS~Syncfusion.iOS.TreeView.SfTreeView~FullRowSelect.html) property.
+By default, the selection starts from the indent level only.
+You can select the full row by enable the [FullRowSelect](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeView.iOS~Syncfusion.iOS.TreeView.SfTreeView~FullRowSelect.html) property.
 By setting the `FullRowSelect` to `true` the selection spans the width of tree view control.

 {% tabs %}
 {% highlight c# %}
 treeView.FullRowSelect = true;;
-{% endhighlight %}
-{% endtabs %}

-## SelectAll

-Using the [SelectAll](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfTreeView.iOS~Syncfusion.iOS.TreeView.SfTreeView~SelectAll.html) method, you can select all the items in the TreeView.

-{% tabs %}
-{% highlight c# %}
-treeView.Loaded += TreeView_Loaded;

-private void TreeView_Loaded(object sender, TreeViewLoadedEventArgs e) {
-    treeView.SelectAll();
-}
 {% endhighlight %}
 {% endtabs %}